itwebtiger/React-LiveChart/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!
+App is ready to be deployed!

 ####  `npm run deploy`